brwhale/KataScript/README.md

 [alias KSLambda](https://github.com/brwhale/KataScript/blob/main/src/Library/KataScript.hpp#L574) -> This this the function signature of all KataScript functions.
 It's an std::function that takes in a const reference to a KSList and returns a shared_ptr to a KSValue.

 [class KataScriptInterpreter](https://github.com/brwhale/KataScript/blob/main/src/Library/KataScript.hpp#L832) -> This is the main class and represents a fully contained KataScript environment.
 It is instantiated through the default constructor, and will RAII itself with a default destructor.
 You can run as many instances as you want side by side with no issues.
-* KSFunctionRef& newFunction(const string& name, const KSLambda& lam) -> Adds or overrides a C++ lambda as a KataScript function
+* KSFunctionRef& newFunction(const string& name, const KSLambda& lam) -> Adds or overrides a C++ lambda as a KataScript function and returns a reference to that function
-* KSValueRef callFunction(const string& name, const KSList& args) -> Call any KataScript function by name and gets the value returned
+* KSValueRef callFunction(const KSFunctionRef fnc, ...) -> Call a KataScript function.
+Arguments are a reference to a KataScript function, and then as many arguments to the function as necessary.
-* KSValueRef callFunction(const KSFunctionRef fnc, const KSList& args) -> If you want to skip the overhead of name lookups, you can use a function reference from newFunction directly instead of a string
+* KSFunctionRef resolveFunction(const string& name) -> Get a reference to a KataScript function by name
 * KSValueRef& resolveVariable(const string& name) -> Retrieve a KataScript value by variable name
 * void readLine(const string& text) -> Evaluate a line of text as KataScript
 * void evaluate(const string& script) -> Evaluate a multi-line KataScript